Xalalau/backdoor-shield/README.md

         * If no folder is defined, it'll scan addons, lua, gamemodes and data folders.

-Be aware that it's better to run these commands on a dedicated server or in lan mode, as in singleplayer the game will practically freeze until the scan finishes.
+Be aware that it's best to run these commands on a dedicated server or in LAN mode, as in singleplayer the game will likely freeze until the scan is complete.

-It's also worth noting that focusing searches is much faster than scanning entire addons libraries, so prefer:
+It’s also worth noting that focused searches are much faster than scanning entire addon libraries.
+So it's better to use:

     bs_scan_full addons/myAddonA addons/myAddonB

-Another interesting thing to do here is to isolate suspicious files in subfolders within the addons folder (like addons/isolation/suspiciousAddon).
-That way, the game will mount all the contents but they won't be executed.
-Obviously the it'll look like this:
+Another useful tip is to isolate suspicious files in subfolders within the addons folder (e.g., addons/isolation/suspiciousAddon).
+This way, the game will mount all the contents, but they won’t be executed.
+It would look like this:

     bs_scan_full addons/isolation/suspiciousAddon

-Note: there's also the ``bs_tests`` command to aid in development.
-It's enabled when dev mode is turned on.
+Note: There's also the ``bs_tests`` command to assist with development.
+It’s enabled when dev mode is turned on.

 # Logs